sagravsd/sagravsd.github.io/index.md

 ---
 This blog aims to identify the recovered relevant artifacts focusing on security risks involving privacy and data collection and retention, app permissions, and legal compliance.
 ---
-# Mobile Forensics - Initial Findings: Security Testing of Word Trip Data on iOS
+# Initial Findings: Security Testing of Wordtrip Data on iOS
 *Release 1*

 ---